 Electronic toothbrushes interest them because of their cool, normal toothbrushes not so much.
 I would suggest encouraging them by playing mini games like who can brush their teeth the fastest in 1 minute, or how many full rotations in your mouth can you do in a minute.
 At least this way you can turn something children finding boring into something fun.

 Your child doesn’t need a special toothbrush if they have braces, but having something with a smaller head and soft bristles is ideal.
 Using bigger heads and firm bristles may cause bleeding and scare them into not wanting to brush their teeth again.

-Lets be honest, kids would rather been playing video games or doing something outside than trying to maintain their teeth and braces.
+Let’s be honest, kids would rather be playing video games or doing something outside than trying to maintain their teeth and braces.
 The key is to try making brushing fun, this is why you see a common theme of all children’s brushes having cartoon characters on them.